armory/docs/content/en/armory-enterprise/plugin-guide/iam-authentication.md

     region: us-west-2
 ```

-The plugin can read the SQL connection information from the SQL properties for `orca` and `clouddriver` services configuration:
+The plugin can read the SQL connection information for `orca`, `clouddriver`, and `front50` services from the SQL properties configuration:

 ```yaml
 sql: